christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -4500 BC: Kurgan (Yamnaya) culture begin expansions.
 These are the ancestors of many Indo-European groups.
 They are the first horse riders.
 Inventors of the chariot.\
 -3000 BC: Aryan elites establish proxy rule in Sumer (Sargon of Akkad) and Egypt (Scorpion I).\
 -2150 BC: Gutian Dynasty.
 First Aryan rulers of Mesopotamia.
 Guti = Goth = Scythian.\
 -1650-1500 BC: The Hyksos.
-Aryan Pharaohs of Egypt (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti).\
+Aryan Pharaohs of Egypt (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti.
+Hyksos is the exact Egyptian rendering of Xšaθra).\
 -1600-1200 BC: The Hittites.
 Aryan in Anatolia.
 Enforcement arm of the Mitanni\
 -1595–1155 BC: Kassite Dynasty.
 Aryan rulers of Babylon after Hittites sacked it.\
 -1500 BC: The Mitanni.
 Aryan horse lords in Syria.
 Their ruling class has pure Vedic (Aryan) names—Mitra, Varuna, Indra.
 They are the ultimate horse-lords, and their empire stretches from the Mediterranean to the Indus.
 The Kassites in Babylon are their vassals.\